 1) Cell Phone Signal Booster from Wilson Amplifiers

-Of all the ways to improve cell signal, a cell phone booster is hands down the best option.
+Of all the ways to improve cell signal, a cell signal booster (also called a repeater) is hands down the best option.
 Cell phone signal boosters are available in a wide variety of models to fit your needs, and can be used in the home and office, as well cars, boats, RVs… you name it!

 How cell phone boosters help:

 - Improve 4G, 4G LTE & 3G for any phone, tablet, etc. on any carrier, and are 5G ready

 - Eliminate dead zones in urban and rural areas alike, inside buildings and while driving

 - Use omnidirectional or directional antennas to capture existing cellular signal

 - Amplifier boosts signal to AND from the cell tower